zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 study, and all the creations in the East are not rebellious...
 They are not rebellious to the creations of all sides.
 "Not opposed by all worlds": "Not by all world opponents, adversaries, angry, counters."
-For those who are not opposed to all worlds, they should be alone as rhino horns.
+For those who are not opposed to all worlds, they should be alone as rhinoceros horns.

 Because then, the eloquent person said,